Safe and Considerate Driving (SCD)

 - automatic or manual vehicle driver

-For information about how we use and share your personal information for the purpose of booking a driver improvement course, read our privacy statement.
+For information about how we use and share your personal information for the purpose of booking a driver education course, read our privacy statement.

 The course costs £194.
 This is non-refundable.

-If you do not have a valid photo-card driving licence, the old style licence may be produced with another form of photographic identification.
-Below are examples of what may be used / accepted:
+You must bring a valid photocard driving licence.
+If you do not have a photocard driving licence, the old style paper driving licence may be produced with another form of photographic identification.

-If you have any questions concerning your photo identification, which is a requirement to attend the course, you should contact KCC Driver Improvement team on 03000 41 82 82, well in advance of your course date.
+If you have any questions concerning your photo identification, which is a requirement to attend the course, you should contact Kent Driver Education team on 03000 41 82 82, well in advance of your course date.

 If you currently have a paper licence, you may wish to apply to exchange your paper driver licence to photo driver licence.